Benchmarking Continuous Dynamic Multi-Objective Optimization: Survey and Generalized Test Suite: Design Principles for Benchmarking

 While time-linkage has been considered in~\cite{J_ISCI_huang2011dynamic, J_TCYB_jiang2020scalable}, their PSs are limited to simple geometric forms, such as straight line segments or rectangular planes.
 Such forms represent a very special case and are far from sufficient to capture the general time-linkage property.
 To overcome this limitation, we propose a generalized component function that constructs time-linkage DMOPs by introducing a time-varying parameter $\phi(t)$ into the $g(\mathbf{x},t)$ term of Equation~\eqref{eq:gts_func_g} (see GTS6, GTS7, and GTS8 in Table~\ref{tab:gts_benchmark}).
 The resulting generalized function is defined as follows:

 with

 where $f(\mathbf{x}_{knee},t-1)$ and $f(\hat{\mathbf{x}_{knee}},t-1)$ are the objective values of the knee point of the true PF and estimated PF at time $t-1$, respectively.

-According to Equation~\eqref{eq:gts_time_linkage}, if the obtained solutions approximate the true PF, $\phi(t)$ will approach $1$.
+According to Equation~\eqref{eq:gts_time_linkage}, if the solutions found by an algorithm approximate the true PF, $\phi(t)$ will approach $1$.
 In contrast, if the algorithm fails to converge at time $t-1$, $\phi(t)$ will be larger than 1.
 The larger $\phi(t)$ value, the greater model error at time $t-1$, and the error will accumulate over time.
-The above settings well emulate the time-deception and error accumulation characteristics of time-linkage.
+The above settings effectively emulate the time-deception and error accumulation characteristics of time-linkage.
 Furthermore, to ensure a fair comparison, all algorithms are evaluated against the same predefined baseline problem where $\phi(t)=1$.

 Certainly, there are numerous alternative approaches to emulate time-linkage characteristics.
-For instance, the degree of temporal dependency $\phi(t)$ can be automatically adjusted based on algorithm performance metrics values.
+For instance, the degree of temporal dependency $\phi(t)$ can be automatically adjusted based on algorithm performance metric values.
 After appropriate adjustment and normalization to the range $[0, 1]$, metrics such as the Inverted Generational Distance (IGD)~\cite{C_MICAI_coellocoello2004study} or Hypervolume (HV)~\cite{T_D_zitzler1999evolutionary} can be employed to define $\phi(t)$.
 The definitions are as follows:

 or

 However, these indicators (especially HV) are computationally expensive, posing significant challenges in practical applications.
 Consequently, when selecting $\phi(t)$, the knee-point method (see Equation~\eqref{eq:gts_time_linkage}) is a primary choice, requiring a balanced consideration of computational efficiency, accuracy, and scalability.
 Future work should systematically compare these alternative time-linkage formulations to identify their respective advantages in modeling different dynamic systems.